Frequently Asked Questions

 Who are the members of the Advisory Board?

-Since 2016, the independent and non-partisan Advisory Board has been composed of seven members.
+The independent and non-partisan Advisory Board is composed of eight members.
 These are:

 - a retired judge nominated by the Canadian Judicial Council;

-- two lawyers, one nominated by the Canadian Bar Association and one by the Federation of Law Societies of Canada;
+- three lawyers, one nominated by the Canadian Bar Association, one by the Federation of Law Societies of Canada, and one by the Indigenous Bar Association;

 - a legal scholar nominated by the Council of Canadian Law Deans; and